Marco Borgnino

-Marco Borgnino (born 25 October 1997) is an Argentine professional footballer who plays as a left winger for Atlético de Rafaela.
+Marco Borgnino (born 25 October 1997) is an Argentine professional footballer who plays as a left winger for Alvarado.

 Career

 Borgnino started in the youth ranks of Argentine Primera División side Atlético de Rafaela, before making his first-team debut on 3 June 2016 in a Copa Argentina match against Ferro Carril Oeste.
-Borgnino made his league debut on 28 August against Atlético Tucumán, coming on as a second half substitute in a 1–0 defeat.
+Borgnino made his league debut on 28 August against Atlético Tucumán, coming on as a second-half substitute in a 1–0 defeat.
 Two Primera División matches later, he scored his first professional goal in an away win versus Gimnasia y Esgrima.
 He scored three goals in sixteen league appearances for Rafaela as they were relegated to Primera B Nacional.
 In July 2017, Borgnino joined top-flight Estudiantes on loan.

 He made his Estudiantes debut on 29 August versus Arsenal de Sarandí.
 Borgnino returned to Rafaela in June 2018, subsequently netting eight times across sixteen games in the 2018–19 Primera B Nacional.
 On 8 July 2019, Borgnino was loaned to Portuguese outfit Nacional of LigaPro.
 His first appearance came in a goalless draw against Mafra on 25 August, prior to the winger scoring his one and only goal for Nacional in a win over Penafiel on 21 September.
 Borgnino returned to Rafaela in June 2020 after five appearances in Portugal.
 In the succeeding August, Borgnino was loaned to Unión Santa Fe.

+In June 2023, Borgnino signed for Romanian Liga I Champions Farul Constanța.
+For the 2024 season, he returned to South America and signed with Chilean Primera División club Cobreloa.